Aswin-SaiSubramanian/Delta-Y-Resistor-Configuration-Converter/README.md

 # Delta-Y Resistor Configuration Converter

 A set of HP Prime graphing calculator programs to convert between delta and y resistor configurations, and display the result graphically.
+To use, the executable files to to download are in the folder *src/Delta_Y_Converter*.

 ## Delta and Y Resistor Configurations?